This article is also available on Medium.

 startPosition in the

 BuildingPlacer directly because it may be interesting for other game systems in the future…

-We also take this opportunity to introduce our first Singleton into the game, by adding a Singleton for the
+We also take this opportunity to introduce another Singleton into the game, by adding a Singleton for the

 Start() method of the class.

 - and finally, in our

 Start()function so that it initially spawns our building at the start point :